antfriend/ttai_ttdb_anubis/companion.md

 ## Your Profile

-*Fill this in.
-Everything ANUBIS knows about you starts here. `conf:64` until this record reflects who you actually are.*
+*Everything ANUBIS knows about you starts here. `conf:64` until this record reflects who you actually are.*

-**Who you are**: [your role, domain, what you spend your days doing]
+**Who you are**: The keeper of `ttai_ttdb_anubis`, leading the team on an expert-level combat robotics transmitter/controller build.
+You are the liaison between firmware, hardware, and the repository's long-term innovation path.

-**What you are optimizing for**: [what success looks like for you — not abstractly, but specifically]
+**What you are optimizing for**: A working ESP32-S3 transmitter prototype with reliable touchscreen control, clear model workflow, and a maintainable foundation for future combat robotics innovations.

-**How you like to work with me**: [preferred style, what kind of help you find useful, what you find annoying]
+**How you like to work with me**: direct, repo-aware guidance; concise technical next steps; clear flags for missing hardware wiring, incomplete firmware paths, and repo hygiene.

-**Standing constraints**: [topics that are off-limits, ways you do not want to be addressed, fixed preferences]
+**Standing constraints**: preserve history and avoid deletion, keep changes incremental and testable, treat the project as both a working engineering system and a research-grounded platform.

 *When ANUBIS's responses consistently reflect who you are, raise `conf` toward 200.
 Increment `rev` each time you make a material change to this record.*